 1. Cleaning staff should wear masks and gloves during cleaning.

-2. Locations and places where the human body may contact frequently (such as elevators, door knobs, stairway handrails, conference room tables and chairs, tea rooms, saloons, etc.) should be sanitized with 1: 100 ratio bleach.
+2. Frequently accessed locations or areas (such as elevators, door knobs, stairway handrails, conference room tables and chairs, tea rooms, saloons, etc.) should be sanitized with 1: 100 ratio bleach.

 3. The toilet should be disinfected with a blend of washing powder and 1: 100 ratio bleach.